Paulina-PC-Cichecka/The_Binding_of_PJATK/README.md

 # The Binding of PJATK

 The Binding of PJATK is a humorous 2D game parody inspired by The Binding of Isaac, developed as a C++ course project.
-The game uses [SFML library](https://github.com/SFML/SFML) version 2.6.1 and a custom engine.
+The game uses [SFML library](https://github.com/SFML/SFML) version 2.6.1, [FMT library](https://github.com/fmtlib/fmt) version 10.2.1 and a custom engine.

 ## Features